-- (f) Financial assets and financial liabilities (continued) - (iv) Modifications to financial assets (continued) If the cash flows of the modified asset carried
+(f) Financial Assets and Financial Liabilities (continued)

+(iv) Modifications to Financial Assets (continued)

 If the cash flows of the modified asset carried at amortized cost are not substantially different, then the modification does not result in the derecognition of the financial asset.
 In this case, the Corporation recalculates the gross carrying amount of the financial asset and recognizes the amount arising from adjusting the gross carrying amount as a modification gain or loss in profit or loss.
 If such a modification is carried out because of the financial difficulties of the borrower, then the gain or loss is presented together with impairment losses.
 In other cases, it is presented as interest income.